 Are Creditors Required to Attend the 341 Meeting?

 Creditors are not required but do have the option of being at the meeting.
-Usually, if creditors do attend, they will hire an attorney to appear on their behalf.
-However, creditors are usually most concerned with asset evaluation and location.
+Usually, if creditors attend, they will hire an attorney to appear on their behalf.
+However, creditors are generally most concerned with asset evaluation and location.
 Since most Chapter 7 cases have no assets, the cost of an attorney is usually not beneficial to creditors.
-If we do see creditors at the meeting, they are usually small, personal creditors.
+If we see creditors at the meeting, they are typically small, personal creditors.

 When Does the Meeting of Creditors Occur?

 Under bankruptcy law, the meeting of the creditors must take place between 20 and 40 days after the order for relief.
-The debtor will be required to attend the meeting and answer questions of the Trustee and creditors under oath.
-Only creditors and the Trustee will be allowed to question the debtor.
-The judge assigned the case, and equity security holders of a debtor corporation may not attend the meeting of creditors.
-In most cases, creditors do not attend the 341 meeting, and the Trustee will be the only party in attendance.
-The Trustee will typically inquire about the debtor’s income, expenses, assets, and debts.
+The debtor will be required to attend the meeting and answer questions of the trustee and creditors under oath.
+Only creditors and the trustee will be allowed to question the debtor.
+The bankruptcy judge assigned the case, and equity security holders of a debtor corporation may not attend the meeting of creditors.
+In most cases, creditors do not attend the 341 meeting, and the trustee will be the only party in attendance.
+The trustee will typically inquire about the debtor’s income, expenses, assets, and debts.
 Debtors have the right to have their Tampa bankruptcy lawyer at their side during the meeting.
-Borrowers should take full advantage of this right to ensure they are not asked any improper questions.
+Borrowers should take full advantage of this right to ensure they are not asked improper questions.

 The 341 meeting also acts as a deadline for creditors to file complaints to determine the dischargeability of debts.
 Under Bankruptcy Rule 4007, the complaint must be filed within 60 days after the first date set for the meeting of creditors.
-If the complaint is not filed within this time, the creditor may lose its right to file the complaint.
+If the complaint is not submitted by the deadline of this filing date, the creditor may lose its right to file the complaint.

 Preparing for the Meeting of Creditors

-An experienced Tampa bankruptcy lawyer will typically spend a substantial amount of time preparing his client for the 341 meeting.
-The Trustee will usually question the debtor about the financial information submitted on the bankruptcy petition and schedules.
-The Trustee’s questions will be designed to help determine was if the debtor paperwork was accurate.
-The trustee will investigate if the borrower honestly and correctly represented their assets, income, and debts on the bankruptcy petition.
-Debtors must answer the questions accurately and truthfully at the 341 hearing.
-Providing false information to the Trustee or creditors at the 341 meeting can result in criminal charges.
+An experienced Tampa bankruptcy lawyer will typically spend substantial time preparing his client for the 341 meeting.
+The trustee will usually question the debtor about the financial information submitted on the bankruptcy petition and schedules.
+The trustee’s questions will be designed to help determine if the debtor’s bankruptcy paperwork is accurate.
+The bankruptcy trustee will investigate if the borrower honestly and correctly represented their assets, income, and debts on the bankruptcy petition.
+Debtors must answer the questions accurately and truthfully at the 341 hearing as the bankruptcy code requires.
+Providing false information to the trustee or creditors at the 341 meeting can result in criminal charges.